snowcell-cloud/asgard/README.md

 A comprehensive FastAPI wrapper for data operations including:

 - **Airbyte Integration**: Simplified data source and sink management for data ingestion
-- **Airflow Transformations**: Spark-based data transformations through Airflow API
+- **Spark Transformations**: Kubernetes-based data transformations using SparkOperator

 This platform provides unified REST interfaces to manage your entire data pipeline from ingestion to transformation.